shmaiii/Fantasy-World-Tracking/README.md

 - Because fantasy and traveling is fun!!
 I want to combine my two interests for this project
 - COVID is going to prevent people from traveling, so let's 'travel' through pages and movies!
 - I'm learning to create an application with a topic I really like!

+##User Stories
+- As a user, I want to be able to add a fantasy world to my world list in appropriate category
+- As a user, I want to be able to mark a fantasy world as "been to", "want to", and "favourite".
+- As a user, I want to be able to view the lists of worlds I have been to, want to go to, and favourite
+- As a user, I want to be able to view all worlds inside (both been to and not) (locked and unlocked)
+- As a user, I want to be able to delete a world from my world list, or any list "been to", "want to", or "fav"
+- As a user, I want to be able to select a category and view all worlds inside it.